 appetite to fill, don’t think twice and head over to Tenkaippin.

-It is my favorite place for ramen out of all the Waikiki restaurants who serve these addictive Japanese noodles!
+It is a great choice for ramen out of many of the Waikiki restaurants who serve these addictive Japanese noodles!
 Onolicious!

 Open for lunch & dinner - 11am to 10pm+.